vsummet/cms230notes/chap01.md

 * Object Modules and Load Modules
 * Separate Assembly

-** Review Question:
+## Review Question:
-Do all processor chips have the same architecture?
+> Q: Do all processor chips have the same architecture?
+>!
+A: No. Each family of processor chip (MIPS, PIC, SPARC, Alpha, Motorola, Intel, et al.) has its own architecture.